Isible/citadel/README.md

 - [Fungus](fungus) - Experimental rust compiler that uses Citadel.
 Will be moved to its own repository once citadel is done

 - [Ciri](ciri) - an interpreter for citdel intermediary representation

+## Tooling

+- [Test-lang](test-lang) For testing, experimenting and providing an example on how to build a compiler with citadel

+- [Ciri](ciri) - an interpreter for citadel IR to debug IR code

+- [Citadel-fmt] - a formatter for citadel IR and a toolkit for building formatters

+- [Citadel-lsp] - a lsp for citadel IR and a toolkit for building lsps